 The Grappler is a California red wine blend; the 2006 Twenty Rows Grappler vintage is a unique blend, predominantly Zinfandel with Syrah and Cabernet Sauvignon.
 A name like this is perfect for this type of blend.
 It is named after Tim and Tyler who were wrestlers in college.
 This is not a wine however that needs wrestling with once its in your mouth – it is actually a food wine with nice notes of plum and red cherry on the palate.
 The bouquet is quite aromatic including aromas of candied fruit and red cherry.
 Its a lighter styled red blend with just a touch of cedar and spice on the finish.

 During a more recent visit we tried the 2012 Twenty Rows Grappler.
 This wine is 85% Zinfandel, 5% Syrah, 5% Petit Verdot, 3% Cabernet Franc and 2% Grenache sourced from both Napa and other California vineyards.
 This vintage shows a powerful bouquet, cherry liqueur and a vanilla/mocha component which turns to aromas of brown chocolate the longer the wine breathes.
-The wine is a lighter style – easy drinking and smooth on the palate. – red and darker cherry flavors show with hints of tobacco towards the finish.
+The wine is a lighter style – easy drinking and smooth on the palate.
+Red and darker cherry flavors show with hints of tobacco towards the finish.
 The tannins are fairly delicate and start in the front of the palate slowly working their way to the back of the palate.
 This wine is produced in very limited quantities – and goes to their wine club with some available in the tasting room.

 The Vinoce wines are mainly sold direct (other then at several select resort locations in Vegas).
-They used to be found in select locations in southern Vietnam of all places.
+They used to be found in select retail outlets in southern Vietnam of all places.
 For more information and or to join their mailing list or wine club, visit: www.vinoce.com and www.twentyrows.com

 Old Tasting Room (we keep these photos here for historical sake).